Derek-Wen/DSC180A-Q1-FinalProject/README.md

 ```

 ### Credentials
+You will need a Google Maps API key and a Google Secret Key to store in "API_KEY" and "SECRET" respectively in `.env`.
 Store credentials in `.env` file and load using [python-dotenv](https://pypi.org/project/python-dotenv/).

 ### Training Data
 Create training data by running the following after setup is complete: